Koenigsegg Jesko deep dive: 7 clutches, 1,600 hp, $3M

 When you're developing a replacement for the fastest car on the planet, a typical update isn't going to cut the mustard.
-Fortunately that wasn't an issue for Koenigsegg, as nothing the Swedish performance marque does is what you'd call typical.
+Fortunately, that wasn't an issue for Koenigsegg, as nothing the Swedish performance marque does is what you'd call typical.
 That's clearly evident in Koenigsegg's Jesko, which was unveiled Tuesday at the 2019 Geneva International Motor Show as the replacement for the Agera line of hypercars.

 Named after Jesko von Koenigsegg, the father of Koenigsegg CEO and founder Christian von Koenigsegg and a saviour of the company during its early days, the new car follows the track-focused ethos of the Agera and sees the performance bar lifted higher, despite substantial improvements being made to comfort levels.

-A redesigned monocoque structure composed of carbon fiber around aluminum honeycomb sees headroom and legroom increased over the Agera and visibility improved, too.
-The dihedral synchro-helix doors, which rotate as they extend outward, have also been redesigned so that they open slightly further outward and higher to help prevent scuffs from pesky tall curbs and make getting in and out easier.
+A redesigned monocoque structure composed of carbon fiber around aluminum honeycomb improves head room and leg room, as well as visibility.
+The dihedral synchro-helix doors, which rotate as they extend outward, have also been redesigned so they open slightly further outward and higher to help prevent scuffs from pesky tall curbs and make getting in and out easier.
 There's also premium materials such as leather and Alcantara, while the two seats, which feature carbon fiber shells, are electrically adjustable, as is the steering column and pedal box.

 The small, grippy steering wheel features touch-sensitive controls with haptic feedback, and located behind the wheel is a compact digital instrument cluster, part of which actually turns as the steering wheel turns.
-The central part of the cluster remains fixed and includes vital info such as revs, speed and boost pressure, but the the outside, which features gauges for fuel level, fuel pressure, oil pressure and temperature, moves with the wheel so the info never gets obscured by the spokes.
-As a cool touch, the dash of the Jesko can also be fitted with an analogue g-force meter.
+The central part of the cluster remains fixed and includes vital info such as revs, speed, and boost pressure, but the outside, which features gauges for fuel level, fuel pressure, oil pressure, and temperature, moves with the wheel so the info never gets obscured by the spokes.
+As a cool touch, the dash of the Jesko can also be fitted with an analog g-force meter.

 Like all Koenigseggs, the roof of the Jesko can be removed.
-This time though, the roof features screws for extra rigidity and unfortunately there's no place to store it at the front like with the Agera.
+This time though, the roof features screws for extra rigidity and, unfortunately, there's no place to store it at the front like with the Agera.
 Call it a sacrifice to the gods of aerodynamics.

 There will be two versions of the Jesko.
-One is the high-downforce version shown in Geneva, which is claimed to develop over 3,000 pounds of downforce and is the ideal option for the track.
-And still in the works is an even faster model.
+One is the high-downforce version shown in Geneva, which is claimed to develop more than 3,000 pounds of downforce and is the ideal option for the track.
+Still in the works is an even faster model.
 It will feature a smaller splitter and wing, which will reduce downforce but also drag, resulting in a higher top speed.
 You'll also be able to store the roof in the front of this model.
-It's code-named the Jesko 300, and yes the number refers to the car's estimated top speed of over 300 mph.
+It's code-named the Jesko 300, and yes the number refers to the car's estimated top speed of 300-plus mph.

 Controlling weight was another major factor when developing the Jesko; Koenigsegg boasts that the car's dry weight is only 2,910 pounds.
 Helping achieve this was the aforementioned carbon monocoque, but also a lightweight body made from a mix of carbon fiber and Kevlar.
 Carbon fiber also extends to the wheels (aluminum is standard), which measure 20 inches up front and 21 inches at the rear.
-These are the biggest wheels ever fitted to a Koenigsegg but they're also the lightest, weighing 13 pounds each at the front and 16.3 pounds at the rear.
+These are the biggest wheels ever fitted to a Koenigsegg, but they're also the lightest, weighing 13 pounds each at the front and 16.3 pounds at the rear.
 Wrapped around each of the wheels are Michelin Pilot Sport Cup 2 tires as standard or Michelin Pilot Sport Cup 2 Rs as an option.

 For the suspension, Koenigsegg's signature Triplex damper design is featured at both ends (previous Koenigseggs only used the design at the rear).
 Each wheel has its own pushrod-operated damper and a third damper joins the two.
 It helps to reduce bumps being transmitted between the wheels by the anti-roll bar.
 The result is reduced squat under heavy acceleration and increased ride comfort, and it allows for the use of a larger anti-roll bar.
 The rest of the suspension includes double wishbones, with carbon fiber used for the rear uppers.
-And there's also electronically adjustable ride height that will lower the car almost to the ground when in track mode.
-Rear-wheel-steering is also included in the Jesko and drive is to the rear wheels only.
+The car's electronically adjustable ride height lowers it almost to the ground when in Track mode.
+Rear-wheel-steering is also included in the Jesko, and drive is to the rear wheels only.

-The engine in the Jesko is a new design though it features the company's familiar 5.0-liter twin-turbocharged configuration.
-There are four valves per cylinder, double overhead cams, a flat-plane crankshaft, and dry sump lubrication.
+The engine in the Jesko is a new design, though it features the company's familiar 5.0-liter twin-turbocharged configuration.
+It boasts four valves per cylinder, double overhead cams, a flat-plane crankshaft, and dry sump lubrication.
 Peak power of 1,280 horsepower at 7,800 rpm is generated when running regular gasoline but switch to E85 fuel and output increases to 1,600 hp, or 100 more than a Bugatti Chiron.
 Peak torque is 1,106 pound-feet, generated at 5,100 rpm.

 Koenigsegg said it went with the flat-plane crank as the design allowed greater efficiency while achieving a higher 8500-rpm rev limit.
 The sound of the engine should also be much more menacing, which is a trait of the flat-plane crank.
-Attention has been paid to saving weight, particularly for the connecting rods and pistons as the engine has a relatively long stroke and high-revving nature.
+Attention has been paid to saving weight, particularly for the connecting rods and pistons as the engine has a relatively long stroke and a high-revving nature.
 The pistons also feature a curved face with a special ceramic coating to help prevent knock.

-Helping achieve the high output are bigger turbos.
-Bigger turbos usually result in increased lag.
+Bigger turbos help achieve the high output, though they usually result in increased lag.
 To get around this Koenigsegg developed an air injection system that provides a burst of high-pressure air (290 psi) to spool the compressor wheels early.
-The system relies on a small electric compressor that fills a 20-liter tank made of carbon fiber with pressurized air.
+The system relies on a small electric compressor that fills a carbon-fiber 20-liter tank with pressurized air.

-Each cylinder on the V-8 features pressure sensors that allow the engine management system to monitor and operate each cylinder from one stroke to another for greater efficiency.
+Each cylinder of the V-8 features pressure sensors that allow the engine management system to monitor and operate each cylinder from one stroke to another for greater efficiency.
 This is important for emissions regulations, with the Jesko said to be compliant with standards running out to 2026, including in California.
-A third fuel injector for each cylinder, a “tumble” valve on the intake side to increase turbulence as air enters the engine (provides a faster burn rate, which leads to greater efficiency) has been added, and a heating system to get the catalytic converters at optimal temperatures early also helps increase efficiency.
+Koenigsegg has added a third fuel injector for each cylinder, as well as a “tumble” valve on the intake side to increase turbulence as air enters the engine, which provides a faster burn rate and leads to greater efficiency.
+A new heating system to get the catalytic converters at optimal temperatures early also helps increase efficiency.

 Koenigsegg refers to the Jesko's 9-speed automatic as the Light Speed Transmission, a compact design that weighs only 198 pounds, or less than many dual-clutch 'boxes with fewer gears.
-The addition of nine forward gears is to take advantage of the Jesko's very wide power and torque ranges.
+The increase from seven to nine forward gears is to take advantage of the Jesko's very wide power and torque ranges.
 Note the car's engine is delivering 737 lb-ft from 2,700 rpm all the way up to 6,170 rpm.

 Another advantage Koenigsegg's transmission has over DCTs is that it can swap directly between any gear, almost instantaneously.
 For example, if you're cruising in seventh gear, and fourth gear is the optimal gear for max acceleration in the moment, the Jesko will let drivers shift down the three gears instantly.
 This is in contrast to DCTs which need to switch to an adjacent gear.